Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: introduction

-In previous works we investigated photoproduction of spin-1 vector meson on nucleon, $\gamma N\to\rho^\pm N$ and $\gamma N\to K^*\Lambda$ \cite{bgyu-rho,bgyu-kstar}, and that of spin-3/2 $\Delta$-baryon $\gamma p\to \pi^\pm\Delta$ \cite{bgyu-pi-delta} by using the Born amplitude where the $t$-channel meson exchanges were reggeized following the procedures of Ref. \cite{glv}.
-In all these reactions the energy-dependence of cross sections showed a common feature of the nondiffractive two-body scattering with a sharp peaking behavior near threshold.
-From the standpoint of the Regge formalism, this can be understood by the relation, $\sigma\sim s^{\alpha_J(0)-1}$, which predicts the dominance of the $\pi$ exchange over the $\rho$ (and $K$ over $K^*$) to agree with the steep decrease observed in the total cross section beyond the resonance region.
-Indeed, our previous analyses on these photoproduction processes showed an agreement with such a production mechanism without either fit-parameters or $ad$ $hoc$ counter terms considered.
-On the other hand, the study of the former two processes served us to provide information on the EM multipole moments of the charged vector meson $\rho\,(K^*)$, and the case of the $\pi\Delta$ process led us to consider a special gauge prescription (the minimal gauge) in order for a convergence of the cross section at high energy \cite{clark-pi-delta}.
+In previous works we investigated photoproduction of spin-1 vector meson on nucleon, $\gamma N\to\rho^\pm N$ \cite{bgyu-rho}, and of spin-3/2 $\Delta$ baryon, $\gamma p\to \pi^\pm\Delta$ \cite{bgyu-pi-delta,bgyu-pi-delta2} by using the relativistic Born amplitudes, where the $t$-channel meson exchanges $\pi+\rho$, and $a_2$ exchange further in the latter reaction, were reggeized following the procedure of Ref. \cite{bgyu-regge}.
+In both reactions the energy-dependence of cross sections exhibited a feature of the nondiffractive two-body scattering with a steep decrease over the resonance region as photon energy increases.
+From the viewpoint of the Regge formalism, this can be understood by the relation, $\sigma\sim s^{\alpha_J(0)-1}$, which predicts the dominance of the $\pi$ exchange over the $\rho$ in the total cross section.
+Indeed, our previous analyses on these photoproduction processes showed an agreement with such a production mechanism without either fit-parameters \cite{mclark}, or ad hoc counter terms \cite{clark-rho-delta}.
+On the other hand, both the reactions $\gamma p\to\pi^-\Delta^{++}$ and $\gamma N\to\rho^\pm N$ have the terms proportional to $p^2/m^2$ in their respective propagators which are known to diverge at high energy.
+For the convergence of reaction cross sections, the former reaction needed a special gauge prescription, i.e., the minimal gauge prescription which renders only the charge coupling $\gamma\Delta\Delta$ interaction to contribute at high energies \cite{stichel,clark-pi-delta}.
+In the latter case, however, the cross section showed a smooth convergence without any constraints on the $\rho$ meson EM multipoles further, for the reason as discussed briefly in the appendix.
+Recalling that the contribution of the $u$-channel baryon pole is, in general, limited to a lower energy region, whereas that of $\rho$ exchange proceeds up to high energies via the peripheral scattering in the $t$-channel, it seems natural to remove the transverse component of $\gamma\Delta\Delta$ including EM dipole and quadrupole moments of $\Delta^{++}$ baryon so that they could give no more contributions at high energies.
+Instead, the role of $\rho^\pm$ meson magnetic dipole and electric quadrupole moments was found to be less significant in comparison to those of $\Delta^{++}$ baryon in each reaction process \cite{bgyu-pi-delta2}.
+In establishing such convergent theories, the Ward identity at the $\gamma\Delta\Delta$, and at the $\gamma\rho\rho$ vertex, respectively, plays a crucial role to dictate a correct form of charge coupling, as pointed out in Refs. \cite{bgyu-pi-delta,bgyu-rho}.